CassiGS/jamstack-portfolio/content/blog/blog-redesign/index.md

 description: Notes on redesigning and redesigning again.
 ---

 Hello and welcome.
 If you're here, you've found my little corner of the internet.
-Grab your travel towel: https://hitchhikers.fandom.com/wiki/Towel and stay a while.
+Grab your [travel towel](https://hitchhikers.fandom.com/wiki/Towel) and hang out.

 As someone who works on the Internet(TM), the classic advice is to always be working on a side project.
 I don't always follow that advice.
 Partly it's because I believe in brain cross-training of sorts (That's science, probably.
 You could google it, probably), and I think there is value in having non-work-focused side projects and hobbies.
 But that's a post for the other day.